AchimDoerre/Covid-19/README.md

 ## Scenarios

 In the main script, one can choose from 3 different hypothetical scenarios, which are studied in a related research article by Achim Doerre and Gabriele Doblhammer.
 These relate to different variations of partial lockdown measures.
-Since they are hypothetical in nature,
+Since they are hypothetical in nature, the scenarios do not necessarily represent the actual course of the epidemic.